elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Changed
 - The Kubernetes status Grafana dashboard (new node filter, new graphs for CPU/Memory requests and limits per node, updated graphs for CPU/Memory usage/requests)
+- bash scripts are now migrated to yq-v4.26.1

 ### Fixed